reactjs/react.dev/beta/src/content/learn/start-a-new-react-project.md

 ## Getting started with a minimal toolchain {/*getting-started-with-a-minimal-toolchain*/}

-If you're **learning React,** we recommend [Create React App.](https://create-react-app.dev/) It is the most popular way to try out React and build a new single-page, client-side application.
-It's made for React but isn't opinionated about routing or data fetching.
+If you're **learning React,** we recommend the [Vite React template.](https://vitejs.dev/guide/) It's the simplest way to try out React and build a new single-page, client-side application.
+Vite works with other frameworks and isn't opinionated about routing or data fetching.

 First, install [Node.js.](https://nodejs.org/en/) Then open your terminal and run this line to create a project:

 <TerminalBlock>

-npx create-react-app my-app
+npx create-vite my-app --template react

 </TerminalBlock>